corner image

 Advertisements

-Regular garden centres will usually carry a few common varieties of fruit trees and other fruiting plants.
-If you want a broader selection, or rare and unusual tropical species, you'll probably have to locate a specialist fruit tree nursery.
+Regular garden centres will usually carry some common fruit trees and fruiting plants.
+If you want a broader selection, or rare and unusual tropical species, you'll probably have to locate a specialist fruit tree nursery or edible plants nursery.

 logo